apache/allura/pyforge/docs/platform_tour.rst

     # migrate all the databases on 'myserver' to the latest version
     $ paster flyway -u mongo://myserver:27017/

-    # migrate the forgeforum module to the latest version on localhost
+    # migrate the forgediscussion module to the latest version on localhost
-    $ paster flyway forgeforum
+    $ paster flyway forgediscussion

-    # migrate the forgeforum module to the version 5 (up or down) on localhost
+    # migrate the forgediscussion module to the version 5 (up or down) on localhost
-    $ paster flyway forgeforum=5
+    $ paster flyway forgediscussion=5

 It's often helpful to see exactly what migrations flyway is planning on running;
 to get this behavior, pass the option `-d` or `--dry-run` to the flyway command.